Why 78% of Americans Are Not Prepared for Retirement

 Planning for Retirement Now

-Over half the survey respondents acknowledged they would most likely work past the typical retirement age out of necessity.
+Over half the survey respondents acknowledged they would most likely work past the typical retirement age because they had no other choice.
 And, while delaying retirement can be a wise financial decision, it should not be an all-encompassing retirement plan.

 Rebekah Barsch, vice president of planning for Northwestern Mutual notes, “Continuing to work later in life should be a personal choice, not a mandatory requirement for survival.
 Proactive retirement planning can be the difference between a desired and a default retirement lifestyle.”